citrusui/bbq-quest/_posts/2016-01-08-pangu8-for-mac.md

 ---
 layout: post
 title: Pangu8 (for Mac)
+description: Taking a look under the hood of Pangu8 to see what it does.
 ---

 **Update:** Pangu fixed this issue a long time ago and nobody seemed to notice it was resolved.